inspektor-dev/inspektor/docs/blog/raw-indentifier.md

 ```
 However, we can make the program work by prefixing the keyword with `r#`.

-`r#` tells the compiler that the incoming token is an indentifier rather than a keyword.
+`r#` tells the compiler that the incoming token is an identifier rather than a keyword.

 ```